 Then lightly dap watercolor onto salt using a paintbrush.
 Little drops of watercolor work perfectly.
 The salt soaks it up and it’s fun to watch the color move.

-I have seen some projects where people use water droppers too!
+I have seen some projects where people use pipettes too!

 We made other shapes on black construction paper and the colors really popped!
 Use your imagination and creativity to come up with various art pieces.